Cruise Packing List: The Definitive Checklist for Any Cruise Vacation

 • Silicone Bottle Covers – put over bottles to help stop leaks in your luggage

-• Shampoo/Conditioner/Body Wash – Rrecommendation: Bar Shampoo and Conditioner Since this is in a dry bar form that’s one less thing to leak in your luggage.
+• Shampoo/Conditioner/Body Wash – Recommendation: Bar Shampoo and Conditioner Since this is in a dry bar form that’s one less thing to leak in your luggage.
 Since it’s not a liquid it’s not subject to TSA liquid limitations.
 Generally speaking I’m guessing this is also lighter and smaller than liquid alternatives since you’re adding your own water at time of use.

 • Dopp Bag – Related: Hands on Review: Cotopaxi Cado Dopp Bag